tresoldi/panphylo/README.md

   - The `phyDat` methods in the `phangorn` R library, at [https://rdrr.io/cran/phangorn/man/phyDat.html]

+## Changelog

+Version 0.2:
+  - Add Brython support for running locally in a browser and in the web interface
+  - Corrections to output generation, mostly related to multistate data (note that it is not recommended to run on multistate data yet)

+Version 0.1:
+  - First public release

 ## Community guidelines

 While the author can be contacted directly for support, it is recommended that